The best TV DVD combis for caravans

 A key feature that separates a TV DVD combi from a regular TV is portability.
 Combis are typically far easier to transport if you're moving them from one room to another, which makes them ideal for caravans and mobile homes.

-We've tested a wide range of combis in our lab from well-known brands, including Avtex and Hitachi.
+We've tested a wide range of combis in our lab from well-known brands, including Avtex, Hitachi and Linsar.
 Read on as we take a look at the best TVs for caravans, each proving portable, easy to use and feature-packed.

 Looking for a TV that lasts?
-These Best Buy combis breezed through our lab tests.
+This selection of Best Buy combis breezed through our lab tests.

 The best TV DVD combis for caravanning